jalalasif/ml-verification-bot/README.md

 pip install -r requirements.txt
 ```

-### 3. Environment variables
+### 3. Set up your environment

-Set the following environment variable (either in a `.env` file or your hosting dashboard):
+Create a `.env` file or configure Render environment variables:

 ```
 DISCORD_TOKEN=your-bot-token-here
+GUILD_ID=your-discord-guild-id
 ```

 ### 4. Deploy to Render

 - Create a **Web Service** on Render
 - Use `python main.py` as your start command
-- Set `DISCORD_TOKEN` in your Render environment variables
+- Add `DISCORD_TOKEN` and `GUILD_ID` to environment variables
-- Render will provide a public URL for your Flask endpoint
+- Render will generate a public URL for your Flask uptime endpoint

 ### 5. Set up Uptime Robot

 - Go to [https://uptimerobot.com](https://uptimerobot.com)
 - Create a new monitor (HTTP/S type)
-- Enter your Render URL (e.g., `https://your-bot.onrender.com`)
+- Point it to your Render URL (e.g., `https://your-bot.onrender.com`)
-- Set the interval to 5 minutes
+- Set the interval to **every 5 minutes**

-## Server Configuration
+## 🔧 Server Configuration

-Make sure your server includes the following:
+Your server must include:

-- A role named `comrade` (or your preferred post-verification role)
+- A role named `comrade` (post-verification role)
 - A role named `unverified`
+- A role named `mod` (admin/verification override)
-- A text channel named `welcome`
+- A text channel named `start-here-for-verification`
-- A text channel named `user-answers` under a category called `admin & rules`
+- A text channel named `user-answers` (under any category)
-- Verification command allowed **only** in `start-here-for-verification` or `polls-and-tests`

-These names are matched exactly, so check spelling and capitalization.
+**Important:** Names are case-sensitive and must match exactly.

-## File Structure
+## 📁 File Structure

 ```
 discord-verification-bot/
-├── main.py             # Starts the bot and handles startup
+├── main.py             # Command routing and role logic
-├── handlers.py         # Quiz and role management logic
+├── handlers.py         # Quiz session flow and score logic
-├── quiz.py             # Loads and shuffles quiz data
+├── quiz.py             # Loads quiz data and shuffles options
-├── utils.py            # Helper functions for retry tracking and messages ├── quiz.json           # Full quiz content
+├── utils.py            # Attempt tracking and role parsing
-├── messages.json       # Welcome messages
+├── quiz.json           # All quiz content (questions and answer weights) ├── messages.json       # Optional welcome messages (future use)
+├── keep_alive.py       # Flask server for uptime
+├── attempts.json       # Per-user daily attempt tracking
-├── requirements.txt    # Python dependencies
+├── requirements.txt    # Dependency list
 └── README.md           # This file
 ```

-## License
+## 🪪 License

 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See `LICENSE` for full details.